KentFong/OpenPose-Action-Recognition-Model/README.md

 # OpenPose-Action-Recognition-Model

-# Online-Realtime-Action-Recognition-based-on-OpenPose
 A skeleton-based real-time online action recognition project, classifying and recognizing base on framewise joints, which can be used for safety monitoring..
-(The code comments are partly descibed in chinese)

 ------